Skip to main content

 • token - User authentication token

-• timestamp - Timestamp paired with token (optional, required for OpenAPI mode)
+• timestamp - Timestamp paired with the token (optional, required for OpenAPI mode)

 // WebAPI mode (Cookie authentication)